For Students

 The Athens Democracy Forum is held each fall in Athens, Greece.
 Convened by the Democracy & Culture Foundation in association with The New York Times, the Forum brings together governmental, non-governmental, and industry leaders to discuss the state of democracy around the world.
 The Global Liberal Arts Alliance sends a cohort of students to Athens for a week to share their experiences with democracy and to participate in the Forum, providing a global youth perspective on democracy and democratic processes.

-Leadership Development Seminar
+Leadership in Action Seminar

 For Faculty